Skip to content

 You do not get to choose - the buyer dictates the format.

-• If your client uses SAP Ariba, Coupa, Jaggaer, Oracle -> they will request cXML
+• If your client uses SAP Ariba, Coupa, Jaggaer, Oracle -> they will request cXML (see our PunchOut SAP Ariba on Magento guide for a concrete walkthrough)

 • If your client uses SAP SRM or SAP S/4HANA directly -> they will request OCI